Last Updated on March 9, 2025

 (Clonmacnoise is 50 miles / 1 hour from Galway)

-From Galway, you can take a side trip to Clonmacnoise, Ireland’s foremost monastic city, now in ruins.
-Inside its ancient walls, there are remnants of a cathedral, seven small churches (called temples from the Gaelic “teampall”), towers, and early Christian grave slabs – the most in Western Europe.
+You can take a side trip from Galway to Clonmacnoise, Ireland’s foremost monastic city, which is now in ruins.
+Inside its ancient walls are remnants of a cathedral, seven small churches (called temples from the Gaelic “teampall”), towers, and early Christian grave slabs – the most in Western Europe.

-Kids may find it a bit boring, but adults interested in Ireland’s past will find it interesting.
-Be sure to see the audio-visual presentation in the museum first, so you’ll understand what you’re viewing outside.
+Kids may find it boring, but adults interested in Ireland’s past will find it interesting.
+Be sure to see the audio-visual presentation in the museum first so you’ll understand what you’re viewing outside.

 If You Go: